DemuraCore/DemuraWeb/README.md

 The Eternal Projects

-## Overview

-DemuraWeb is a project aimed at building a robust and scalable web application using modern web technologies.

 ## Dependencies

 - **TypeScript** (Apache License 2.0): Used to compile the code into JavaScript.
 The TypeScript compiler itself is licensed under the Apache 2.0 License.